StydeNet/html/docs/internationalization.md

 Notice that:

 * "Homepage" is taken from the menu key "menu.home".
-* "Who we are" is explicit defined (not translation is attempted)
+* "Who we are" is explicit defined (no translation is attempted)
 * "Contact us" is generated from the key "contact-us" (since no lang key is provided)

 [Learn more about the menu generator](docs/menu-generator.md)